nuclearsalmon/project-accela/README.md

 - Standard classes for creating *Session Providers* that add support for network communication through various client-server protocols (such as [Telnet][repo_telnet_provider]).
 This is so that any future protocols can be easily implemented and interacted with in a standardized fashion.
-- A purpose built library for creating and utilizing [ANSI Escape Sequences][out_ansi].

 <!--Repo link: [Server (core)][repo_server]-->